 Olivia has a plan to get her family out of Sunny Pines Trailer Park: fourteen sweepstakes entries a day.
 Of course, she also has to take care of the daily chores, stay home from school to watch her little sister Berkeley while her mother works, teach Berkeley (and herself) the skills they miss when they're not in daycare and school, and keep up with writing to her father — even if he's never written back.
 Olivia thinks of everything... except herself.
 What she hasn't realized yet is that there are a lot of people who want to look out for her too.
 Maybe the family you need sometimes is the family you never realized you had all around you.

 Sussy and Guy have been best friends since kindergarten, and their newest adventure together is purchasing a leopard gecko: Matylda (with a "y" so the name is all her own.)
 They imagine Matylda as a warrior, and Guy has a special connection with her.
 But when Guy dies in an accident while protecting Sussy, she isolates herself in her room, and desperately tries to get Matylda, all she has left of Guy, to love her.
-Eventually, though, Sussy will have to confront her grief and find a way to live without Guy...
-This gentle story explores survival and finding ways to love after loss.
+Eventually, though, Sussy will have to confront her grief and find a way to live without Guy.
+This story sensitively explores survivor's guilt and finding ways to love after loss.

 The summer her parents get divorced, Wren Jo Bird is sent to visit her grandparents -- before she can even tell her best friend Amber what happened.
 But when she gets home, even more has changed: Amber has become friends with an outspoken new friend, Marianna.
 And because Wren hasn't told Amber about the divorce, she can't tell her how much she needs a friend right now.
 As the year goes on, though, it turns out that the people in Wren's life, including her parents, Amber, and even Marianna, have a lot to offer as she recovers from these big changes.
 This warm story about a tween dealing with big changes highlights the value of relationships when you need a hand.